wyde/stm32f429i-discovery/README.md

 Make
 ====

-make sure your device is plug in the usb
+Make sure your device is plug in the usb
+For the seek of convenient, the library needed for single project is contained in each directory
+Attension: stub.c is included in adxl345 directory

 ```
-    $ cd /helloworld
+    $ cd /[dir you want]
     $ make && make flash
 ```